DannyRyman19/ZombiesGuideWebsite/features.md

 Below are all the guides and tools that are currently in the app or coming soon.
 If you have any suggestions for tools or guides, get in contact.

 **Maps**
+---
 ***Shadows of Evil***

 PackAPunch Guide

-Build Guides
+*Build Guides
 - Shield
 - Apothicon Servant
 - Sword
 - Civil Protector **Coming Soon**

-Upgrade Guides
+*Upgrade Guides
 - Lil' Arnies **Coming Soon**
 - Apothicon Sword
 - Tripmine **Coming Soon**

-Side Easter Eggs
+*Side Easter Eggs
 - 'Cold Hard Cash' Song **Coming Soon**
 - 'Snakeskin Boots' Song **Coming Soon**
 - Noire Filter **Coming Soon**